jrasm91/blog.jrasm.com/content/posts/my-tiny-projects.md

 - Linting
 - And more...

 In my opinion, the increased productivity gains are worth it for large application.
 They have to be in order to justify the mind-blowing bundle size that is angular...
 However, a simple blog like this is _not_ a large, complicated application that requires any of that stuff.
 Or, at least, it doesn't have to be.
-I have started to build a blog using angular before, but I just can't stomache deploying 500KB+ of javascript for a... blog.
+I have started to build a blog using angular before, but I just can't stomach deploying 500KB+ of javascript for a... blog.

 Enter _static site generators_.